 A small selection of this sensory information moves into our short-term memory, and an even smaller proportion of that moves into our long-term storage, allowing us to recall the details at a later date.

 Learning anything new relies on the conversion of details from the short-term memory into the long-term memory, which occurs through a process called consolidation.
-Earlier studies have demonstrated that consolidation during sleep is vital for building memories.
+Earlier

 Scientists are keen to understand how to influence and enhance consolidation.
 To this end, some of them have looked to odor.